deargle/deargle.github.io/_security_assignments/lab_physical_security_scavenger_hunt.md

 number: 5
 ---

 **Note:** This lab can be completed in a group of up to four members.
-Turn in one document to Learning Suite with all group members’ names listed.
+Turn in one document to D2L with all group members’ names listed.

 To earn full credit for this lab, complete 5 of the 11 items below.